 Serving

 This is one of those appetizers that also makes for a delicious light meal.
-It’s high in protein, it’s filling and healthy.
-Middle Eastern fare calls for serving this with pita chips or warm pita bread, but it’s delicious on crackers, toasted baguettes, or with fresh veggies for dipping, too.
+It’s high in protein, it’s filling and it’s free of additives.
+Middle Eastern fare calls for serving this with pita chips or warm pita bread, but it’s delicious on crackers, toasted baguettes, or with fresh vegetables for dipping, too.
+Slice up a cucumber, some carrots, and red bell peppers and get ready to dip!

 Garnish with cilantro and red pepper flakes, if desired.